Vorvule/vorvule/README.md

-- 👋 Hi, I’m @Vorvule
+- 👋 Hi, I’m Alexander Vorvul
 - 👀 I’m interested in React Native
-- 🌱 I’m currently using Cypress
+- 🌱 I’m currently interested in Software quality assurance theory
-- 💞️ I’m looking to collaborate on ...
-- 📫 Reach me out at https://www.linkedin.com/in/vorvule/
+- 📫 Reach me out on [LinkedIn](https://www.linkedin.com/in/vorvule/)

 <!---
 Vorvule/Vorvule is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.